Using Dynamic Content

 - The text from the Post Excerpt

-- The buttons link to the post's page
+- The button links to the Post's page